 AGUINID FALLS – LEVEL FOUR

-On level four of Aguinid Falls is where you will find the rock jump and more turquoise rock pools.
+On level four is where you will find the rock jump and more turquoise rock pools.

 The rock jump is quite easy and super fun which is only two meters high above the surface.
 The pool you’ll land in is only around two meters deep so I wouldn’t recommend diving headfirst as I did touch the bottom with my feet when I jumped.